3rd October 2018

 After studying a degree in games design at Brunel University London, I joined Ubisoft Reflections as a junior games designer.
 My role is all about making sure the game is fun for players.
 I design how certain parts of the game should be played, and communicate those ideas to programmers and artists.

 A colleague on my team first heard about The Girls’ Network and promoted it around the studio.
-Only 20 per cent of all game developers are women, so I think we all feel eager to encourage the younger generation and represent women wherever we can.
+Only 20 per cent of all game developers are women, so I’m eager to encourage the younger generation and represent women wherever I can.

 We meet every month with the aim of developing Becca’s confidence and career skills.
 Session topics vary from interviewing and career choices, to cultivating curiosity.
 We discuss Becca’s questions about the games industry and areas in which she would like to improve.
 The time always goes too quickly.

-Becca also recently took part in the Ubisoft Gaming School where she designed and developed her own game within a week.
+Becca also recently took part in the Ubisoft Gaming School where she designed and developed her own game in a week.

-I hope that knowing someone who works in games has shown Becca that it’s a viable and achievable career.
+I hope that knowing someone who works in gaming has shown Becca that it’s a viable and achievable career.

 When I was given the opportunity to apply for The Girls’ Network by my teacher, Miss Wheelhouse, in January, I was instantly curious and interested.
-I felt it would give me the help and recourses I needed to plan a solid career path for the future ahead of me.
-I attended the matching event at school and was matched with my mentor, Lara, as my ambition is to be a games designer.
-Every month
+I felt it would give me the help and recourses I needed to plan a solid career path for my future.
+I attended the matching event at school and was paired with my mentor, Lara, as my ambition is to be a games designer.

-I have met with Lara, either at the Northern Design Centre or Sage Gateshead, for mentoring sessions.
+Every month, I meet with Lara, either at the Northern Design Centre or Sage Gateshead, for mentoring sessions.
 She has helped me by being open to discussing anything to do with school and my future career plans.
 She never judges me for anything I say.

-Lara has helped me to feel secure about pursuing a career path which I was once confused about.
+Lara has helped me to feel secure about pursuing a career path that I was once confused about.

-I have found The Girls’ Network extremely beneficial and it has been a wonderful opportunity.
-It has made me realise that I’m not the only girl unsure about future plans and it has given me an understanding that there are lots of women who have careers in male-dominated environments and have overcome challenges to be successful.
+I’ve found The Girls’ Network extremely beneficial and it has been a wonderful opportunity.
+It has also made me realise that I’m not the only girl unsure about future plans and it has given me an understanding that there are lots of women who have careers in male-dominated environments and have overcome challenges to be successful.

-The Girls’ Network has also given me fantastic work experience.
-I spent a week at Performance Horizon, an IT company based in Newcastle and, this summer, I attended Ubisoft Gaming School – with Lara’s support.
+The Girls’ Network has given me fantastic work experience too.
+I spent a week at Performance Horizon, an IT company based in Newcastle, and this summer, I attended Ubisoft Gaming School – with Lara’s support.
 I developed my understanding of aspects of art, sound, coding and design which was brilliant.
-At the end of the week I felt I had accomplished something I never thought I would have the opportunity to do.
+At the end of the week, I felt I had accomplished something I never thought I would have the opportunity to do.